mshahomar/ansible-docker/README.md

 ansible-playbook main.yml
 </pre>

-Open this link on your browser: http://localhost
+Next, test that it's working by opening this link on your browser: http://localhost

 ## Explanation